wtianzi/IRISDeveloperQ1/README.md

 2. A REST API: `node server.js`

 ## Setup
+Please follow these steps:
 ### Part 1.
 The main code is in [App.js](bookstore/src/App.js)

-Please follow these steps:

-1. Extract the contents.
+1. Install following packages: `npm install react-scripts`

 2. Open a terminal or command prompt and navigate to the bookstore folder.